PLSysSec/cargo-scan/README.md

 The set of side effects that Cargo Scan identifies are shown in the Effects view of the Explorer side bar.

-### What's a side effect?
+### I'm seeing something about "effects" - what's a side effect?

-See [Wikipedia](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).
-Basically, it represents some behavior of a function that might or might not be dangerous (e.g., operating system calls, memory unsafety, or filesystem/network access).
+Basically, it represents some behavior of a function that is not visible in its function signature - and that might or might not be dangerous (e.g., operating system calls, memory unsafety, or filesystem/network access).
+See [Wikipedia](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) for a more general discussion.
 These are behaviors that you may want to look into further when auditing a crate.

 ## Using the CLI tool